KTH-DD2480-Fundsoft/pdm/Fundsoft/refactor_plan-do_update.md

 ## Idea

-The major drawback of our patch to solve issue #2628 from the pdm GitHub is the increased cyclomatic complexity and overall length of the do_update() function.
+The major drawback of our patch to solve issue #2628 from the PDM GitHub is the increased cyclomatic complexity and overall length of the do_update() function.
 Thus this refactor-plan aims to provide one possible way of refactoring it into smaller functions in order to improve readability and facilitate future improvements along with reducing the technical debt acquired from our patch.
 Our way of achieving this is by dividing the function into several smaller functions.

 Our refactor plan mainly consists of the `Extract function` technique along with with extracting conditional expressions using the `Consolidate Conditinoal Expression` technique.